cnjinhao/nana-docs/source/01-Introduction.md

 	button btn(fm, nana::rectangle(20, 20, 150, 30));

-After the `form`, comes a button we created.
-In its constructor arg-list, the first argument tells the btn who the parent window is, and the following arguments describe position and size of btn.
+After the `form`, a button is created.
+In its constructor arg-list, the first argument tells the `btn` who the parent window is, and the following arguments describe the position and size of `btn`.

 	btn.caption(STR("Quit"));

-Set the btn to display the text "Quit".
+Set the `btn` to display the text "Quit".

-	btn.make_event<events::click>(API::exit);
+	btn.events().click(API::exit);

-make_event() is a method that every Nana.GUI widgets provide, you can register an event callback by using it.
+`event()` is a method that every Nana.GUI widgets provide, you can register an event callback by using it.
 We want to exit the program while a mouse clicks on the btn.
 Now, register a callback function on `click` event.